Last updated on January 20th, 2023 at 08:22 pm

-Sony’s Next-Gen gaming console, the PS5, comes with many innovative and useful upgrades.
+Sony’s Next-Gen gaming console, the PS5, comes with many innovative and valuable upgrades.
 One such upgrade is the new DualSense controller.
 To offer users an immersive and energetic experience, DualSense offers haptic feedback, adaptive triggers, and a built-in microphone.
-To get the best gaming experience on your new PS5, one thing that you need to make sure of is that the controllers are charged and always ready to go.
+To get the best gaming experience on your new PS5, you need to ensure that the controllers are charged and always ready to go.
 In this guide, we’ll explain how to charge a PS5 controller.

 Charging the PS5 Dualsense Controller